Floorp-Projects/Floorp/testing/mozbase/docs/mozlog.rst

-:mod:`mozlog.structured` --- Structured logging for test output
+:mod:`mozlog` --- Structured logging for test output
 ===============================================================

-:py:mod:`mozlog.structured` is a library designed for logging the execution and results of test harnesses.
+:py:mod:`mozlog` is a library designed for logging the execution and results of test harnesses.
 The internal data model is a stream of JSON-compatible objects, with one object per log entry.
 The default output format is line-based, with one JSON object serialized per line.

-:py:mod:`mozlog.structured` is *not* based on the stdlib logging module, although it shares several concepts with it.
+:py:mod:`mozlog` is *not* based on the stdlib logging module, although it shares several concepts with it.

 One notable difference between this module and the standard logging